deepjavalibrary/djl/docs/load_model.md

 ### Load model from AWS S3 bucket
 DJL supports loading a model from an S3 bucket using `s3://` URL and the AWS plugin.
 See [here](../extensions/aws-ai/README.md) for details.

+### Load model from Google Cloud Storage bucket
+DJL supports loading a model from a Google Cloud Storage bucket using `gs://` URL and the Google Cloud plugin.
+See [here](../extensions/google-ai/README.md) for details.

 ### Load model from Hadoop HDFS
 DJL supports loading a model from a Hadoop HDFS file system using `hdfs://` URL and the Hadoop plugin.
 See [here](../extensions/hadoop/README.md) for details.